ballerina-platform/module-ballerina-sql/ballerina/Module.md

 ```

 There are situations in which you may not want to iterate through the database and in that case, you may decide
-to use the `queryRow()` operation.
+to use the `sql:queryRow()` operation.
 If the provided return type is a record, this method returns only the first row
 retrieved by the query as a record.

 ```ballerina